Government offices for the regions (GOR) were established across England in 1994.

 The eight SSRs are also based on whole administrative units, but do not have any administrative function.

 Most SSRs have the same names and boundaries as the GORs, but there are the following differences:

 the Yorkshire and The Humber GOR covers the same area as the Yorkshire and Humberside SSR.

 Regions, GORs and SSRs use the names and codes listed below.

 Note that between 1996 and 1999 there were several changes to the GOR list.

-The 2011 'Region' name and code listing includes the new nine character codes (operative from 1 January 2011).
+From 2011 the 'region' name and code listing has included the nine character codes (operative 1 January 2011).

 For more information, please see the Code History Database.